Seahawks cornerback Jeremy Lane arrested on suspicion of DUI

 Seahawks cornerback Jeremy Lane was arrested on suspicion of DUI Sunday morning, according to court records.

-Seahawks cornerback Jeremy Lane has been arrested on suspicion of driving while intoxicated, King County jail records show.
+Seahawks cornerback Jeremy Lane has been arrested on suspicion of driving while intoxicated, King County Jail records show.

 Records show Lane was booked into jail at 5:30 a.m.
-Monday He was later released on his own recognizance, with the case referred to King County District Court/East Division Redmond.
+Sunday morning.
+He was later released on his own recognizance after posting less than $1,000 bail, with the case referred to King County District Court/East Division Redmond.
 The news was first reported by ESPN.

-There were no other details are immediately available, and no immediate comment from the Seahawks, though the team is aware of the situation.
+There were no other details immediately available, and no immediate comment from the Seahawks, though the team is aware of the situation.

-Lane, who turned 27 last July 14, has been with the Seahawks since 2012, playing in 70 games and starting 21.

 Most Read Stories